 Natural gas is highly flammable.
 Sparks, open flame, welding, lightning and hot surfaces can ignite it.
-Natural gas liquids (NGLs) may be stored on site in bullets until they are picked up by truck.
 NGLs are highly flammable and potentially explosive if ignited in a closed space.
 Depending on the circumstances, fires may be considered Level 1, Level 2 or Level 3 emergencies.
 The Emergency Response Plan must be activated for Level 2 or Level 3 emergencies:

-- § The senior person on-site becomes the On-Scene Commander. - S Contact an AltaGas representative who becomes the Incident Commander. - § The On-Scene Commander is authorized to contact the police and emergency services before an Incident Commander is established if circumstances require immediate action. - § DO NOT attempt to fight a fire that cannot be managed with the available equipment. - Firefighting equipment is available on site and typically includes portable as well as wheeled extinguishers
+- § The senior person on-site becomes the On-Scene Commander. - § Contact an AltaGas representative who becomes the Incident Commander. - § The On-Scene Commander is authorized to contact the police and emergency services before an Incident Commander is established if circumstances require immediate action. - § DO NOT attempt to fight a fire that cannot be managed with the available equipment. - There are fire departments in Burstall, Leader and Medicine Hat.
+For serious fires, the Firemaster unit in Medicine Hat may be required.
+It should be noted the Firemaster response vehicle does not carry sufficient water to fight a major fire.
+Arrangements will be made to have a water truck at the emergency site prior to the Firemaster unit arriving.